 You Backed Out of the Conspiracy

-You may initially agree to be a part of a conspiracy and then change your mind.
-If you reject the conspiracy before the crime is carried out you may be able to avoid a conspiracy conviction.
+You may initially agree to be a part of a plan to commit a crime and then change your mind.
+If you step back before the crime is carried out, you can avoid a conviction.
 Note that the court can convict you if you try to back out of a conspiracy after the crime already occurred.

 Getting professional help on your side can make handling conspiracy charges on the state or federal level easier.
-The Simmrin Law Group can help build your defense if you are charged under California Penal Code Section 182: Conspiracy.
-Go over your options today with a FREE case evaluation.
+Simmrin Law Group can help build your defense if you are charged under California Penal Code Section 182: Conspiracy.
+Go over your options today with a free case evaluation.

 You can get the legal advice you need by contacting our criminal defense lawyers in Los Angeles.
-Call (310) 896-2723, or fill out our online contact form to get started.
+We are here to protect your rights and provide the strong defense you deserve.
+Call us today or fill out our online contact form to schedule a consultation and take the first step toward your defense.